Join the PHILIA's newsletter. Be the very first to know about our limited arrivals, receive special offers and more.

 Future Relics

-PHILIA and Shifting Vision are pleased to present Future Relics, an ambitious new exhibition taking place at the 16th-century Palazzo Corsini al Prato, in the heart of Florence.
+PHILIA and Shifting Vision are pleased to present Future Relics, an ambitious research program and exhibition taking place at the 16th-century Palazzo Corsini al Prato, in the heart of Florence.
 Rooted in extensive research, the show brings together a group of internationally renowned designers who were invited to create works inspired by the rich, cultural heritage of Medici Florence.
-In collaboration with Shifting Vision and researchers and academics specialized in the Medici archives, the selected designers have delved into the vast archival holdings of Renaissance Florence to explore the concept of a ‘future relic’.
+In collaboration with researchers and academics specialized in the Medici archives, the selected designers have delved into the vast archival holdings of Renaissance Florence to explore the concept of a ‘future relic’.
 The relics of Medici Florence, ranging from precious objects in the Treasury of San Lorenzo to exotic treasures from global connections, serve as touchstones for this exploration.
 Examining the local craftsmanship and diverse techniques of the time, the project challenges artists to draw inspiration from the past while creating contemporary works that resonate both locally and globally, symbolically and conceptually.

 Amsterdam-based ceramicist Laura Pasquino will unveil a series of sculptural pieces directly influenced by the Medici porcelain formula, found in archives detailing Francesco I de Medici’s 1560s ceramic workshop which aimed to imitate Chinese porcelain.
 Meanwhile, Italian design duo Morghen Studio will exhibit a modern interpretation of a free-standing column – a fundamental element adopted by the Florentine Renaissance from Classical antiquity.
 The installation envisions a “box” containing traces reminiscent of Ghiberti’s “Porta del Paradiso,” Michelangelo’s “Pietà” (both finished and unfinished), and “Tondo Doni,” -reflecting the Medici passion for hardstone mosaics.